cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 2. **Commit Changes** and then navigate to the **master** branch of your **helloworld-nodejs** job in the classic UI on your **Team Master** and run the job.
 Once the job has run at least once, the job configuation will be updated to reflect what was added to the Pipeline script. <p><img src="img/intro/options_build_discard.png" width=850/>

 > **NOTE:** A Pipeline job must run in Jenkins before any type of Pipeline directive that modifies the job configuration can take effect because there is no way for the Jenkins master to know about it until it is runs on the Jenkins master.
-Also note that for Multibranch Pipeline projects - the only way to modify much of the configuration of branch specific Pipeline jobs is by doing it in the Pipeline script as those jobs are not directly configurable from the Jenkins UI.
+Also, note that for Multibranch Pipeline projects - the only way to modify much of the configuration of branch specific Pipeline jobs is by doing it in the Pipeline script as those jobs are not directly configurable from the Jenkins UI.

 ## Kubernetes Agents with CloudBees Core

 In this exercise we will get an introduction to the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin/blob/master/README.md) for running dynamic and ephemeral agents in a Kubernetes cluster - leveraging the scaling abilities of Kubernetes to schedule build agents.

-CloudBees Core has [built-in support for Kubernetes build agents](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#kubernete-agents).
-The Jenkins Kubernetes based agent is contained in a pod, where a pod is a group of one or more containers sharing a common storage system and network.
+CloudBees Core has [OOTB support for Kubernetes build agents](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#kubernete-agents).
+The Kubernetes based agent is contained in a pod, where a pod is a group of one or more containers sharing a common storage system and network.
 A pod is the smallest deployable unit of computing that Kubernetes can create and manage (you can read more about pods in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/)).

 >NOTE: One of the containers must host the actual Jenkins build agent (the slave.jar file that is used for communication between the CloudBees Team Master and the agent).
-By convention, this container always exists (and is automatically added to any Pod Templates that don't define a **Container Template** with the name ***jnlp*** ).
+By convention, this container always exists (and is automatically added to any Pod Templates that do not define a **Container Template** with the name ***jnlp*** ).
 Again, this special container has the ***Name*** `jnlp` and default execution of the Pipeline always happens in this `jnlp` container (as it did when we used `agent any` above) - unless you declare otherwise with a special Pipeline step provided by the Kuberentes plugin - the `container` step.
 If needed, this automatically provided `jnlp` container may be overridden by specifying a **Container Template** with the ***Name*** `jnlp` - but that **Container Template** must be able to connect to the Team Master via JNLP with a version of the Jenkins `slave.jar` that corresponds to the Team Master Jenkins verion or the Pod Template will fail to connect to the Team Master.

 We will use the Kubernetes plugin provided [Pipeline `container` block](https://jenkins.io/doc/pipeline/steps/kubernetes/#container-run-build-steps-in-a-container) to run Pipeline `steps` inside a specific container configured as part of a Jenkins Kubernetes Agent Pod template.
 In our initial Pipeline, we used `agent any` which required at least one Jenkins agent configured to *Use this node as much as possible* - resulting in the use of a Pod Template that only had a `jnlp` container.
 But now we want to use Node.js in our Pipeline.
 Luckily, our CloudBees Core Jenkins Administrator has configured the [CloudBees Core Kubernetes Shared Cloud](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center) to include a Kubernetes Pod Template to provide a Node.js container. <p><img src="img/intro/k8s_agent_nodejs_template.png" width=800/> <p>Take note of the ***Labels*** field with a value of ***nodejs-app*** and the **Container Template** ***Name*** field with a value of ***nodejs*** - both of these are important and we will need those values to configure our Pipeline to use this **Pod Template** and **Container Template**.